30 Fascinating Facts about British Royal Weddings

-Herewith, we’ve provided a full list of facts about royal weddings from the Victoria era until now.
+Herewith, we've provided a full list of royal wedding facts from the Victoria era until now.
 So dust off your finest tea kettle, don your ugliest hat, and enjoy this fascinating trip through history.
-And for more great royal engagement coverage, here are 10 Things We Already Know about Harry and Meghan’s Wedding.

 Royals basically invented the white wedding dress